89luca89/distrobox/docs/useful_tips.md

 And you have a working LXC inside your Distrobox container.

-## Using Waydroid inside a Distrobox
+# Using Waydroid inside a Distrobox

-Waydroid is the popular solution to run Android applications in Linux, using an LXC container, and since those containers runs inside Distrobox, you can also run Waydroid.
+Waydroid is a popular solution for running Android applications on Linux using an LXC container.
+Since these containers run inside a Distrobox, you can also run Waydroid.

-> Note that Wayland and the `binder_linux` module is required at host level.
-You can install the
+> **Note**: Wayland and the `binder_linux` module are required at the host level.
+You can install
-> DKMS from the [choff/anbox-modules](https://github.com/choff/anbox-modules) repository.
+> the DKMS from the [choff/anbox-modules](https://github.com/choff/anbox-modules) repository.

-### Manual installation
+## Manual Installation

-In order to do so, we need a rootful container [with Systemd](#using-init-system-inside-a-distrobox) plus some more dependencies (tested with Vanilla OS Pico and Debian Sid):
+To do this, we need a rootful container [with Systemd](#using-init-system-inside-a-distrobox) plus some additional dependencies (tested with Vanilla OS Pico and Debian Sid):

 - libpam-systemd
 - curl
 - kmod